Choose a program

 As anesthesia specialists, CRNAs provide anesthesia care for patients before, during and after surgical and obstetrical procedures.
 They administer medications to keep patients asleep or pain-free during surgery and constantly monitor every important function of the patient's body.

 CRNAs are advanced practice registered nurses.
 Since 1998, CRNA graduates are required to have specialized graduate-level education in anesthesiology.
 Anesthesia, in the hands of qualified professionals such as CRNAs, is a safe and effective means of alleviating pain during nearly every type of medical procedure.

 Nurse anesthesia is an academically and clinically stimulating field that carries a high degree of responsibility.

 Career opportunities for nurse anesthetists are outstanding.
 Today, 44,000 certified registered nurse anesthetists provide cost-effective, quality patient care that is essential to America's health care system.
 The demand for CRNAs far outpaces the supply.

 Nurse anesthetists are employed nationwide in hospitals, surgical clinics, the military, psychiatric institutions, respiratory therapy departments, emergency rooms, dental offices, outpatient surgery facilities and private practices.

 Although Mayo School of Health Sciences has no formal placement service, a large number of employers inform the school when they have openings.
-Mayo Clinic's Department of Anesthesiology actively recruits MSHS Nurse Anesthesia Program graduates.
+Mayo Clinic's Department of Anesthesiology actively recruits graduates from the Mayo School of Health Sciences Master of Nurse Anesthesia Program.

-Salaries exceed most nursing specialties, depending on location and experience.
+Salaries for nurse anesthetists exceed most nursing specialties, depending on location and experience.
 Median annual base salary for full-time nurse anesthetists was $159,000 in 2012.